jinsongwei/xv6-public/README.md

         b.
 First, you need to create a syscall. (related files: defs.h, syscall.h, syscall.c, sysfile.c sysproc.c, user.h, usys.S).
 If you don't know how to create one, find a syscall such as open(), and see how it created.

         c.
 Then, you need to implement it.
-You will change the some code in proc.h and proc.c
+You will change some code in proc.h and proc.c.
+You can either implement it in sysfile.c or sysproc.c.

         d.
 Finally, you can create a user file and test your syscall count you just created.
+If you want to create your own user file, then you should add it in Makefile.
+You are also able to change the code in usertests.c and add 'count()' some place in main().

     2. explain what policy of scheduler uses in xv6.